 Financial consent orders are used in proceedings to provide legal standing to any divorce settlement that has been reached by divorcing parties.

-A consent order is essentially a written document which sets what has been agreed between the divorcing parties regarding financial matters.
+A consent order is essentially a written document that sets what has been agreed upon between the divorcing parties regarding financial matters.
 A consent order needs to be approved by the court before it is legally binding.

 What happens if a consent order has been breached?

 How do you report a failure to comply with a consent order?

 The first step should generally be to find out the reason for any failure to comply with the consent order.

 If there was a simple oversight or there is an understandable reason why an ex-spouse was unable to meet their obligations on one occasion, it may be easy to put this right.

 For example, if a salary payment was delayed due to an administrative error, which resulted in a maintenance payment arriving slightly late, there is generally no need to report this to the court.

 However, if there has been a serious breach, or a term of the consent order if being repeatedly broken, it may be necessary to apply to the family court to carry out enforcement procedures.

 Before reporting a failure to comply with a consent order, it’s a good idea to send a formal warning letter/email to the former spouse, informing them of the nature of the breach of the order and giving them a reasonable chance to explain and rectify the matter.